blmstrm/loudmoauth/README.md

 (ns my-app.core
   (:require [loudmoauth.core :as lmoauth]))
 ```
-Start with creating a map with the specific parameters regarding your oauth2 service provider:
+Start with creating a map with the specific parameters regarding your oauth2 service provider, here Spotify is used an example.
+Observer that I've stashed the client id and secret in system variables but that is up to the user:
   ```Clojure
 (def spotify-oauth2-params
   {:base-url "https://accounts.spotify.com"